 Proof of Work or Powerful Consensus Algorithm

-Another difference between blockchain and DLT is the powerful concord algorithms.
+Understand the difference between Distributed Ledger blockchain and DLT is the powerful concord algorithms.
 In most cases, there is usually a wide usage of proof-of-work operation.
 However, there are also other operations and algorithms, but in the end, they also use lots of power.